Ekkehard-Schulze/indoor-climate-logger/README.md

 Notes
 -------

-1. MS-Z19 carbon dioxide measurement is only supported on microcontrollers running Circuit Python
+1. MS-Z19 carbon dioxide measurement is only supported on microcontrollers running Circuit Python.

 2. On MS-Windows PCs only I2C-Sernsors are supported.
 ADT720 fails due to a driver bug.

-3. On a Raspberry Pi kernel 1Wire and Blinka I2C are supported.
+3. On Raspberry Pi kernel 1Wire and Blinka I2C are supported.

 4. The script either logs temperature measurements with Python's timer or RTC, or with a DS3231 I2C precision clock.
-On WiFi enabled microcontroller, NTP is also supported
+On WiFi enabled microcontroller, NTP is also supported.

 5. The script writes a tab separated value formatted text file with ISO 8601 date and time.
 This format is compatible with python's pandas